 View the Images & Articles Gallery page.

 The Wreck Room was Milwaukee's first cowboy/ levi-leather bar.
 Opened in July of 1972 by Wayne Bernhagen, the bar had a rustic but tasteful theme.
 Its first advertisement, appearing in the August 1972 issue of the GPU News, stated "Find the 'Wheel' Thing at the Wreck Room- Milwaukee's new fun spot!", and sported a drawing of the front end of a car.
 A visitor to the bar would find the entire front end of an actual car sticking out of one wall in the back room of the bar.

 By June of 1973, the Wreck Room became home to a newly formed club, Silver Star Motorcycle/ Leather Club.
 Begun as a motorcycle club, it evolved into a combined motorcycle/ leather social group, for which the Wreck Room was its sponsoring bar and hangout.

 The August 1976 issue of the local "GLIB Guide" describes the business as follows: "For those who think macho.
 Hunky numbers, lively bar, funky layout and even a T-bird's front end.
 Sound too good to be true?
 It is.
 Entertainment on Sunday and Tuesday."

 In its heyday, the bar had three rooms plus a small outdoor patio.
-In addition to a large almost triangular shaped front room, there was a long and narrow back room with another bar; a small room with a store selling leather paraphanelia; and a dark and narrow outside patio used more for sex than anything else.
+In addition to a large almost triangular shaped front room, there was a long and narrow back room with another bar, and a dark and narrow outside patio used more for sex than anything else.
 Although the front bar was reasonably respectable most of the time, the entire back section was renowned for availability of sex, with its dark atmosphere and crowded space on Friday and Saturday nights.
 There are also many rumors of after-hours sex parties on the pool table and in the basement.